-We’ve done a lot of classic science projects and a lot of quick science experiments.
+We’ve done a lot of classic science fair projects and a lot of quick STEM activities.
 This time, we thought we would combine the back to school season with the science of light refraction and complete our own bending pencil experiment.

 This simple refraction science experiment is super simple, but there is a lot of science behind the magic.

 Keep reading to learn how to put together your own bending pencil experiment.

 Bending a Pencil Lesson Plan

 Want to turn the bending pencil experiment into a complete lesson?
 Just add these elements to your science time and add it into your list of super easy no-prep STEM challenges!